followmyutopia/devextreme-documentation/concepts/05 Widgets/PieChart/10 Series/00 Overview.md

     </dx-pie-chart>

     <!--TypeScript-->
-    import { DxPieChartModule } from 'devextreme-angular';
+    import { DxPieChartModule } from "devextreme-angular";
     // ...
     export class AppComponent {
         // All series points with the value more than 100 turn red